hongqiluo2/verra/README.md

 ### Project Objective

 This project focuses on the analysis of carbon credit retirements and availability using data sourced from the Verra registry.
-Through exploratory data analysis (EDA) This project focuses on analyzing carbon credit retirements and availability using data sourced from the Verra registry.
 Using exploratory data analysis (EDA) techniques, various criteria, such as vintage, project type, country, and retirement date, are examined to gain insights into carbon credit markets.

 In the dynamic landscape of carbon credit markets, navigating unfamiliar concepts can take time for companies seeking to offset their emissions.
 This project aims to demystify the market by providing comprehensive insights into aspects such as vintage, project types, additional certifications, and more.
 By offering valuable information and analysis, this project serves as a tool for companies better to understand the dynamics of the carbon credit market.
 Additionally, trading companies can leverage these insights to gain a competitive edge and make informed decisions in their trading activities.